 If s' does not precede C, we argue that v is the right child of u when u is removed from the tree.
-Suppose, by way of contradiction, that u has some other right child $w \neq v$ in C and s'' is the step removing u from the tree, i.e., the step that immediately follows C. Since op read $u \stackrel{right}{\to} v$, there is an update that sets the right child of u to v before s'.
+Suppose, by way of contradiction, that u has some other right child $w \neq v$ in C and s'' is the step removing u from the tree, i.e., the step that immediately follows C. Since op read $u \stackrel{right}{\rightarrow} v$, there is an update that sets the right child of u to v before s'.
 Since u is reachable in C and unreachable in the configuration following s'', Lemma 1 implies that u is marked before s''.
-The update removing u does not change u's children fields (by the code, no operation writes to child fields of curr or succ).
+The update removing u does not change u's children fields (by the code, no operation writes to child fields of curr or SUCC).
 Any other update validates all locked nodes to check that they are not marked.
 Since u is marked, any update that tries to write to u restarts without changing u, which is a contradiction.

 When u is removed from the tree, v is the right child of u.
-Since C is the last configuration in π' in which u is reachable, both v and u are reachable in $C \in \pi'$, C precedes s' that precedes s, as required. \Box
+Since C is the last configuration in π' in which u is reachable, both v and u are reachable in $C \in \pi'$, C precedes s' that precedes s, as required.

 The next lemma shows the correctness of tag validation.
 It shows that if a child pointer is set to \perp , by another operation, after the tag is read and before the node is locked, then the tag is incremented during this interval.
+Due to space constraints, the proof appears in the full version.

 LEMMA 3.
 Let π' be the interval starting with the step of Line 13 by op and ending with the configuration that immediately follows the lock acquisition by op.
-If $prev{op}$.child[direction{op}] was set to \perp during the interval π' then $prev{op}$.tag[direction{op}] \neq tag{op} in every configuration in the interval of op that follows π' .
+If prevop.child[directionop] was set to \perp during the interval π' then $prev{op}.tag[direction{op}] \neq tag{op}$ in every configuration in the interval of op that follows π' .